python/mypy/docs/source/command_line.rst

         x = 'a string'
         x.trim()  # error: "str" has no attribute "trim"  [attr-defined]

-        # --disable-error-code attr-defined
+        # When using --disable-error-code attr-defined
         x = 'a string'
         x.trim()

 .. option:: --enable-error-code

     This flag allows enabling one or multiple error codes globally.
+    See :ref:`error-codes` for more information.

-    Note: This flag will override disabled error codes from the --disable-error-code flag
+    Note: This flag will override disabled error codes from the :option:`--disable-error-code <mypy --disable-error-code>` flag.

     .. code-block:: python

-        # --disable-error-code attr-defined
+        # When using --disable-error-code attr-defined
         x = 'a string'
         x.trim()